wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- Updated the reference to the tools menu in the admin dashboard to point to the new location.

 = 4.5.9 =
 - The "Tools" tab has been relocated to its own standalone menu item.
 - Added a new action hook 'swpm_admin_account_status_updated' that will be triggered when the account status of a member is changed in the admin dashboard.